The Town Council will close at 4.00 pm on Friday 21st December 2018, re-opening at 9.00 am on Wednesday, 2nd January 2019.

 Parish and Town Councils were created in law and they can only act within the law by exercising their powers and functions which have been conferred on them by Statutes (i.e. Acts of Parliament).
 Town Councils have a number of powers available to them, but the ability to exercise any such powers may sometimes depend upon a number of other other factors such as land ownership, financing or planning approval.

 There is some confusion as to what the difference is between a Parish and Town Council.
 The answer is simple, nothing, they are exactly the same.
 However, a Town Council can elect a Mayor to be Head of Council instead of a Chairperson.
 Birchwood Town Council chooses to have a Chairperson, and in May of each year a Chair is elected by the Council to serve for a period of 12 months.
-For 2016-2017, the Chair is Cllr Russ Bowden.
+The Chair for 2018-2019 is Cllr Ian Atkin.

 In order to support their activities Parish/Town Councils need funds, and they are primarily funded from a small percentage of the Council Tax charge made by Warrington Borough Council to parishioners.
 This is known as the Precept.
 For the majority of Parish Councils the precept is a small portion of the whole Council Tax Bill and is the main source of income.
 The level of this precept is at the discretion of the parish, based on the Council's budget and the number of Band D equivalent properties within the parish.
 Birchwood Town Council does not receive any Government funding or income from business rates, but it does receive a very small amount of additional income from letting out its meeting room.